aceat64/website/content/guides/http-status-codes.md

 ### 401 - Unauthorized

 This actually means _unauthenticated_, as in you didn't give the server any information about who you are.
+The server "MUST" send a `WWW-Authenticate` header telling you what type of authentication mechanism was expected.
+Not every system actually returns this required header, which is very cool. ([ref](https://www.rfc-editor.org/rfc/rfc9110#status.401))

 ### 403 - Forbidden

 You are _unauthorized_.
 The server knows who you are, you just aren't allowed in.
-Yeah, this isn't confusing at all.
+Or you didn't send credentials and the server should have given you a `401` (but maybe didn't know what to put for the `WWW-Authenticate` header).
+Yeah, this isn't confusing at all. ([ref](https://www.rfc-editor.org/rfc/rfc9110#status.403))

 <!-- ### 404 - Not Found -->